mhilmyh/jsonselect/README.md

 mv ./jsonselect /usr/local/jsonselect

 # or you can register it to your PATH variable
-# every os / shell has their way, figure it your self :)
+# every os / shell has their way, figure it out your self :)
 ```
 4. Use the binary